LEARNAcademy/syllabus/react/state.md

 ### Refactor to Advance Functionality

 Our counter application is working beautifully.
-But one of the great things about React is that components are designed to be reusable.
-Right now if we wanted more than one counter in our application we would be stuck duplicating code.
-And that is a red flag!
+One of the great things about React is that components are designed to be reusable.
+If we wanted more than one counter in our application, right now we would be stuck duplicating code.
+That is a red flag!
 A quick refactor will allow our counter functionality to be used as many times as needed.

-`App.js` is the only component that is predefined when using the command `create react-app`.
+_App.js_ is the only component that is predefined when using the command `create react-app`.
 It is the boss component in a React application and typically is in charge of data flow, managing other component, and other tasks we will discover later in the syllabus.
-Often this means `App.js` will be a logic component.
-But that is only true as long as it makes sense in the structure of the application.
-In this case moving the state values and logic to another component will allow more functionality without code duplication.
+Often this means _App.js_ will be a logic component.
+However, that is only true if it makes sense in the structure of the application.
+For this example, moving the state values and logic to another component will allow more functionality without code duplication.

 ### Counter Component

-In this refactor we will add a directory inside the `src` directory named `components`.
-Inside `components` we will add a new file called `Counter.js` that will be a React component.
-We can move the logic from `App.js` over to the new `Counter.js` file by copying and pasting and updating the name and export of the component.
+In this refactor we will add a directory inside the _src_ directory named _components_.
+Inside the _components_ directory, we will add a new file called _Counter.js_ that will be a React component.
+We can move the logic from _App.js_ over to the new _Counter.js_ file by copying and pasting and updating the name and export of the component.

 **src/components/Counter.js**